dna-seq/just-dna-seq/docs/source/working_with_info.rst

 All Mappings - expression showing all the mappings.

-Sample Count - number of samples which contain the variant.
+Sample Count - the number of samples which contain the variant.

 Samples - samples which contain the variant.